PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition_en.md

 # Text Recognition Module Development Tutorial

 ## I. Overview
 The text recognition module is the core component of an OCR (Optical Character Recognition) system, responsible for extracting text information from text regions within images.
 The performance of this module directly impacts the accuracy and efficiency of the entire OCR system.
-The text recognition module typically receives bounding boxes (Bounding Boxes) of text regions output by the text detection module as input.
+The text recognition module typically receives bounding boxes of text regions output by the text detection module as input.
 Through complex image processing and deep learning algorithms, it converts the text in images into editable and searchable electronic text.
 The accuracy of text recognition results is crucial for subsequent applications such as information extraction and data mining.

 ## II.
 Supported Model List